-Our optical system $g_\phi$ consists of a conventional imaging lens combined with a custom phase mask positioned at the pupil plane.
+\paragraph{{Imaging Model.}} Our optical system $g_\phi$ consists of a conventional imaging lens and a custom phase mask at the pupil plane.
 The combined effect of the lens and the phase mask defines the system’s point spread function (PSF), which encodes a unique physical signature into every captured image.
-In the paraxial regime, the corresponding phase shift imparted by the convex lens thickness profile with focal length $f$ and wavelength-dependent refractive index $n(\lambda)$ produces the lens transmission function \cite{goodman2005introduction}:
+In the paraxial regime, the corresponding phase shift imparted by the convex lens thickness profile with focal length $f$ and wavelength-dependent refractive index $n(\lambda)$ produces the lens transmission function \cite{goodman2005introduction}

 with $k = 2\pi / \lambda$ denoting the wavenumber and $(x,y)$ the spatial coordinates on the normalized pupil plane.
 To model the additional modulation introduced by the engineered phase mask, we define a spatially varying height profile $h_\phi(x, y)$ that produces a wavelength-dependent phase delay